TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/asynchronous_code.md

 1. Read this [Promises article](https://davidwalsh.name/promises).
 It's a good starting place and it's short and to the point.
 2. Watch this [Promises video](https://youtu.be/DHvZLI7Db8E).
 It's a good place to get a feel for how one might actually use promises in the wild.
 3. Watch this [What is Event Loop? video](https://www.youtube.com/watch?v=8aGhZQkoFbQ) to understand how asynchronous code works in JavaScript.
-4. Read this [Promises article](https://javascript.info/promise-basics).
-It's an excellent resource for beginners.
+4. Read [promise basics](https://javascript.info/promise-basics), which is an excellent resource for beginners.

 </div>